kudashevs/accept-language/README.md

 $service->getHeader();
 ```

-In case, if the HTTP Accept-Language request-header field doesn't contain any of the accepted languages (see options),
-or if something went wrong, a default language will be returned.
-The class can throw an `InvalidOptionArgumentException`
+**Important note!** The `AcceptLanguage` class can throw an `InvalidOptionArgumentException` exception when one of
-in case when any of the given options were of the incorrect type.
+the provided options is of an incorrect type.

 ## Options